 Some business owners attract clients and customers like magic.
 Everyone knows their name, and they get all the business they can handle.
 How do they do it?
 Find out here.

-A few years ago, Bruce Smith experienced a slowdown in his Salt Lake City-based travel agency.
+Years ago, Bruce Smith experienced a slowdown in his Salt Lake City-based travel agency.
 Airlines had eliminated his sales commissions.
-The recession and recent terrorist attacks also took a toll.
+A recession and terrorist attacks also took a toll.
 And because the travel industry was ultra-competitive, he knew he had to find ways to distinguish his company from thousands of other travel agencies.

 Like Smith, some business owners attract clients and customers like magic.
-They don’t cold call and do not rely on advertising.
+They don’t cold call or rely on advertising.
 Yet they’re regularly featured in newspapers and magazines and get invited to speak at conferences.
 Everyone knows their name, and they get all the business they can handle.

 It’s almost as though they were famous.